Wagner Eye Care Center provides treatment, consultation and referrals for these common vision correction surgeries and procedures.

 LASIK (Laser-Assisted in Situ Keratomileusis) is a surgical procedure that uses a laser beam to reshape the cornea.
 Patients who are nearsighted, farsighted or astigmatic may benefit from this type of procedure.

 We recommend state-of-the-art, blade-free IntraLASIK.
 This replaces the hand-held blade used in the first step of traditional LASIK procedures with the IntraLase laser, greatly reducing the risks associated with the hand-held blade while increasing the liklyhood of 20/20 or better results.
-Dr. Brockman is one of an elite group of refractive surgeons offering this advanced technology.

 While millions of patients have seen successful results from LASIK, the procedure is not right for everyone.
 Your optometrist will need to thoroughly examine your eyes to determine which type of vision correction best fits your needs.